ordina-jworks/ordina-jworks.github.io/_posts/2016-05-29-Monitoring-with-Prometheus.md

 you must instrument your code
 and explicitly define the metrics you want to expose.
 This allows you to generate highly granular data which you can query.
-To be honest,
+However,
 this technique is not much different than logging.
 Logging statements are,
-most of the times,
+most of the time,
 also explicitly defined in the code, so why not for monitoring as well?